 Thanksgiving Day is not a time to be counting calories—enjoy yourself!
 But while nomming on a rich meal once a year isn’t exactly a healthy diet deal-breaker, it’s smart to keep an eye on what you’re consuming so you don’t go too crazy with that fifth slice of pie.

 According to the Calorie Control Council, the average American chows down on 4,500 calories worth of turkey, stuffing, and cornbread at Thanksgiving dinner.
-The American Council on Exercise and The New York Times aim a little lower, claiming that the number of calories is really around 3,000.
-Either way, all of the sources estimate that we eat more in one sitting on Thanksgiving than we’re normally advised to eat in an entire day!
+The American Council On Exercise and The New York Times aim a little lower, saying the number is really around 3,000 calories.
+Either way, all sources estimate that we eat more in one sitting on Thanksgiving than we’re normally advised to eat in an entire day!

 Turkey Day Tips

 In years past, we've created a slew of guides and recipe roundups to help you enjoy a healthier holiday.
 Here are some of our favorites:

 What's 4 ounces, 78 grams, or a ¼ cup exactly?
 This handy guide compares classic Thanksgiving dishes to common household objects to help you enjoy your holiday meal—minus the elastic-waisted pants.

 This guide includes instructions for how to handle traditional Thanksgiving dishes for gluten-free, vegetarian/vegan, and no-nut folks—we know those are hardly the only diets out there, but everyone can modify these guidelines to suit their own particular eating habits.